aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/claims.md

   --for=condition=Ready --timeout=5m
 ```

-It takes some time to provision the AWS managed services, in the case of DynamoDB up to 2 minutes.
+It takes some time to provision AWS managed services, in the case of DynamoDB up to 2 minutes.
 Crossplane will report the status of the reconciliation in the `SYNCED` field of the Kubernetes Composite and Managed resource.

 ```bash
 $ kubectl get table